Read how Your Doctors Online helped Melissa with bouts of constipation and diarrhea.

-I have tried every over-the-counter digestive aid, medication, probiotic supplement and even natural herbs and concoctions that my mother would endlessly make for me.
-However, they provided little or no relief to my symptoms; I was suffering from diarrhea daily.
+Moreover, I have tried every over-the-counter digestive aid, medication, probiotic supplement,t, and even natural herbs and concoctions my mother would endlessly make for me.
+However, they provided little or no relief to my symptoms; I suffered from diarrhea daily.

 Initially, I experienced bloating, cramps, constipation,n, and diarrhea, but I recently developed an itchy rash behind both knees.
-Along with that, I felt exhausted all the time; I could hardly manage to get out of bed most mornings and felt completely drained.
-I was losing weight without trying, and as symptoms kept worsening, my helplessness peaked.
+I also felt exhausted; I could hardly get out of bed most mornings and felt completely drained.
+Therefore, I was losing weight without trying, and as symptoms kept worsening, my helplessness peaked.
 Every day I had bouts of anger, mood swings, s and crying episodes.
 My mom made several appointments for me, but I kept skipping all of them.

 My mom signed me up on an online website to help diagnose my condition!

 While my mom was visiting one day, she handed me her cell phone and asked me to chat with a doctor.
 Reluctantly, I stared at the screen and started typing.
 She had signed me up on an application called ‘Your Doctors Online,’ and I started conversing with Dr. Farrukh.
-She was very empathetic, making it easier for me to open up.
-I explained all my symptoms and told her that I was getting worse and needed help.
+Moreover, she was very empathetic, making it easier for me to open up.
+I explained all my symptoms and told her I was getting worse and needed help.

 Additionally, the doctor asked me a series of questions and requested I share a picture of the rash.
 After reviewing everything, she informed me that the symptoms I was experiencing were highly suggestive of celiac disease.

-She explained that this condition resulted from eating gluten which triggers an immune response in the body, causing inflammation and damage to the small intestine.
-That is why a person experiences digestive symptoms such as bloating, diarrhea, constipation, gas etc.
+Moreover, she explained that this condition resulted from eating gluten which triggers an immune response in the body, causing inflammation and damage to the small intestine.
+That is why a person experiences digestive symptoms such as bloating, diarrhea, constipation, ga,s, etc.